211 Geri Ln, Bldg 2, Ste A

 Please call me if you have missed any mortgage payments on any type of property.
 I am experienced with lenders, confidential, and I am nationally certified for short sales.
 Please call 859-624-5566 if you wish a personal consultation with regard to a possible short sale.

-You can now search two Muliple Listing Services directly from our web site:
+You can now search all Muliple Listing Services directly from our web site

 Kae and Richard are now KHC Certified Real Estate Agents.